Brooklyn Bridge–City Hall/Chambers Street station: Construction and opening

 After the original IRT opened, the city began planning new lines.
 The Centre Street Loop (later the Nassau Street Line) was approved on January 25, 1907, as a four-track line; it was to connect the Brooklyn Bridge, Manhattan Bridge, and Williamsburg Bridge via Centre Street, Canal Street, and Delancey Street.
+Unlike previous subway contracts that the city government had issued, the BRT was responsible only for constructing the Centre Street Loop and installing equipment, not for operating the loop.
 Construction contracts for the Nassau Street Line were awarded in early 1907.
-A proposed Tri-borough system was adopted in early 1908, incorporating the Broadway Line.
-Operation of the line was assigned to the Brooklyn Rapid Transit Company (BRT, subsequently the Brooklyn–Manhattan Transit Corporation or BMT) in the Dual Contracts, adopted on March 4, 1913.
+A proposed Tri-borough system was adopted in early 1908, incorporating the Nassau Street Line.
+Operation of the line was assigned to the Brooklyn Rapid Transit Company (BRT; after 1923, the Brooklyn–Manhattan Transit Corporation or BMT) in the Dual Contracts, adopted on March 4, 1913.